 Click the Settings button in the upper right corner of the screen to change the output type from MP4 to GIF.

 On the left sidebar, choose to convert to the “gif” format.
 Then click “Publish” to finish.

 Step 3: Insert the GIF in your email and hyperlink the original video

 In your email, upload/insert the GIF file, then hyperlink the original video’s link to the GIF.
 This way, if someone clicks on the embedded GIF it will take them directly to the video.

-If you ever want to make other edits or share the video with other people, just go to “My Account” from the Kapwing homepage and find the video in your library.
+If you ever want to make other edits or share the video with other people, just sign in and go to your Kapwing Workspace to find the video in your library.
 This will allow you to download the video again, share it with your friends, or return to the Studio to make further edits!